CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 2. The ability for logged in users to view the top activities (as rated by trip advisor) for each of the recommended destinations with direct links to find out more information and book these activities.

 ### Basic User Flows
+Below is a walkthrough of the user flow within youfly outlining in addition the two main use cases our application provides users.

   <p align="center">
 <img src="/assets/userFlow.png" width="700px"/>